Auburn University Young Professionals

 Dr. Jay Gogue

 Jay Gogue returned to his alma mater on July 16, 2007, as Auburn University’s 18th president and retired as president emeritus on July 1, 2017.
-He was appointed by the university’s Board of Trustees to serve as interim president effective July 8, 2019.
+He was appointed by the university’s Board of Trustees to serve as interim president effective July 8, 2019, and appointed the university’s 20th president effective Feb.
+7, 2020.
 The Waycross, Ga., native earned bachelor’s and master’s degrees from Auburn and a doctorate in horticulture from Michigan State University.